 How to Write a Smart Contract

 To write a smart contract, you will need to be familiar with at least one programming language used for this purpose.
 On the Ethereum blockchain, you have the choice of two developer-friendly languages: Solidity and Vyper.
 You will also need gas: the more complex a transaction in the smart contract, the more gas it will need.
 Each transaction specifies the amount of gas it is willing to pay to run some code, so the total fee paid comes up to the total gas used times the gas price.

 How to write a smart contract will depend mostly on what you want it to do.
 The simpler it is, the quicker you can do it, even if your programming knowledge is pretty basic.
 There are myriads of tutorials online to help you get started.

 The contract will have to be compiled before it’s deployed on the blockchain.
 Compiling will also help figure out if you’ve written everything correctly and if it’s working the way it should.

-To learn more, you can refer to the Ethereum website, which holds many step by step explanations of how their smart contracts work!
+To learn more, you can refer to the Ethereum website, which holds many step-by-step explanations of how their smart contracts work!

 As this guide shows, smart contracts are a way to automate things that would otherwise have to be done manually, with all the security, transparency, and immutability always offered by blockchain technology.
-While they have some drawbacks, smart contracts still solve very real issues, which means that knowing how to use one (and even write one yourself!) can be an invaluable skill.
+While they have some drawbacks, smart contracts still solve genuine issues, which means knowing how to use one (and even write one yourself!) can be an invaluable skill.
 For starters, however, simply understanding how they work is an excellent starting point for the rest.

 Have we missed something you wanted to know?
 Have any other suggestions about this entry?
 Let us know.